-Rule 144: Road users MUST NOT;
+Rule 144: Road users MUST NOT:

-Rule 147: Be considerate and careful towards all types of traffic and while driving at vulnerable situations, especially around those road users requiring extra care.
+Rule 147: Be considerate and careful towards all types of traffic and while driving at vulnerable situations.
+This applies most around road users requiring extra care.

 You MUST NOT smoke in public transport vehicles or in vehicles used for work purposes in certain prescribed circumstances.
 Separate regulations apply to England, Wales and Scotland.

 In England and Wales, the driver MUST NOT smoke or allow anyone to smoke in an enclosed private vehicle carrying someone under 18, including motor caravans.